A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Theory

-In the SI, we derive a reduced description for the drift velocity equation in the volume-based description (see \cref*{eq:SI_volumeconv_reduced}).
+where we used the flux relation imposed by \cref{eq:volfluxconstr} and $p$ is the pressure.
+In the ESI,$^{\dag}$ we derive a reduced description for the drift velocity equation in the volume-based description (see \cref*{eq:SI_volumeconv_reduced}).

-When the molar volumes are constant, \emph{i.e.} for incompressible electrolytes, the volume-based drift velocity is spatially constant,
+When the partial molar volumes do not depend on pressure, \emph{i.e.} for incompressible electrolytes, the volume-based drift velocity is spatially constant,\cite{DeGroot1962}

 This relation between incompressibility and constant drift velocity $\vel^{\uppsi}$ is generally true in mono-component liquids.
 In contrast, for multi-component mixtures, it is only true in the volume-based description.
-Nevertheless, the equivalence of $\nabla \vel^{\uppsi}=0$ and incompressibility is often used in other reference frames, too.
+Nevertheless, in the literature, $\nabla \vel^{\uppsi}=0$ is often used to define incompressible electrolytes, regardless of the specific frame used.
 This can be a bad approximation for highly concentrated electrolytes.\cite{schammer2020theory} However, when \cref{eq:conveqzero} holds, then the drift velocity is completely determined by the boundary conditions.
+In the case of reactions occurring at the electrodes, then $\nabla\vvel=\sum_{\alpha=1}^{\ce{N}}\pmv_\alpha r_\alpha$, where $r_\alpha$ is the reaction rate of the species $\alpha$ at the electrodes.